-- Understand the concept of traditional knowledge and analyze social contextx(L2) - Apply significance of traditional knowledge protection (L3) - Analyze various enactments related to the protection of plant varieties.
-(L4) - Evaluate desired concepts of Intellectual property to protect the traditional knowledge (L4)
+- 1. Knowledge about the concept of traditional knowledge and analyze social context - 2.
+Apply significance of traditional knowledge protection - 3.
+Analyze various enactments related to the protection of plant varieties - 4.
+Evaluate desired concepts of Intellectual property to protect the traditional knowledge. - 5.
+Compare the traditional knowledge in various sectors.